khakhalin/notes/Dictionary.md

 **Heap** (prog): a tree-like structure where children < parents.
 An optimal realization of a [[priority_queue]] (similar to a stack, but with built-in sorting by priority).

+**Hessian** (math): a matrix of all 2nd-order partial derivatives, for a scalar function, over all of its arguments.
+H_ij = ∂²f/∂x_j ∂x_i.
+H is a transposed Jacobian of a gradient (Hᵀ = J∇f).
+Appears in optimization as a Taylor approximation around the optimum.

 **Indicator matrix** (data): A matrix Y, in which each row one-hot encodes the class g of a data point x.
 See [[03_Classification]].

+**Jacobian** (math): a matrix of all 1st order partial derivates of a vector function over its arguments.
+J_ij = ∂f_i / ∂x_j.

 **JVM** (dev): Java Virtual Machine.